yash82/hello-world/README.md

 # hello-world
-Just for fun and learning git
+Just for fun and learning git.

+I am newbie here who wants to learn git and github.